vtortega/Car-Detection/README.md

 # Car-Detection R-NNN

-Follow a tutorial on building a car detection net to get a better fell for it.
+Building a CNN for detecting car in images

 With it we get familiar with the boudingbox around the objects, how to read them and how to train with that information